vrothenbergUCSD/pymotif/README.md

 Note: if you do not have root access, you can run the commands above with additional options to install locally:
 ```
-pip install --user pandas BioPython
+pip install --user pandas pyfaidx pysam BioPython
 python setup.py install --user
 ```

-If the install was successful, typing `pymotif --help` should show a useful message.
+If the installation was successful, typing `pymotif --help` should show a useful message.

 # Basic usage